 The Orc Chieftain straightened up as if he was awakened from a daze.
 He hardened himself and stood up as straight as he could.
 With a quick glance, he sneaked a glance towards Moca and then back at me, giving me full attention.

-“The half elf has come to find our Stargazer.”
+“The half-elf has come to find our Stargazer.”
 He boldly replied, trying to match his bravery, but I could tell that he was tensed and afraid.
-The way he fidgeted made it that much more obvious, even though, he was trying to hold it in.
-“They left together three years ago to and meet the Fire Hammer’s chief.”
+The way he fidgeted made it that much more apparent, even though he was trying to hold it in.
+“They left together three years ago to meet the Fire Hammer’s chief.”

 “Stargazer?”
 I tilted my head, not sure what he was talking about.

-“Stargazers are like seers, young mistress.”
-Moca explained.
-“They are able to see the future by reading the stars, though that doesn’t mean that they are hundred percent able to correctly guess the interpretation of the future.”
+“Stargazers are like seers, young mistress,” Moca explained.
+“They can see the future by reading the stars, though that doesn’t mean that they are hundred percent able to correctly guess the interpretation of the future.”

 “I see.”
 I nodded.
 They were like seers.
-The thought of putting my everything into a possible future wasn’t something that I shouldn’t believe in, I believed that I made the choices of my future and if I liked the Seer’s possible future, I will strive to go after it like a madman.
+The thought of putting my everything into a possible future wasn’t something that I shouldn’t believe in; I believed that I made the choices of my future, and if I liked the Seer’s possible future, I would strive to go after it like a madman.
 They were just markers, a goal, that gave me a clear definition of a vision of what I could make into a possibility.

-The Chief grunted a bit, mumbled something that I didn’t understand in his language that sounded closed to a curse word.
+The Chief grunted a bit, mumbled something that I didn’t understand in his language that sounded close to a curse word.
 Luckily, it seemed that Moca caught it and gave the Chief an evil glare that shut him up.
-Being overwhelmed by my presence irritated the Chieftain, it was usually him who was supposed to do the intimidating not the other way around.
-One thing I noticed off the bat was that Orcs had a tendency to be overly prideful of their strength.
+Being overwhelmed by my presence irritated the Chieftain.
+It was usually him who was supposed to do the intimidating, not the other way around.
+I noticed off the bat that Orcs had a tendency to be overly prideful of their strength.
 What they disliked but at the same revered was power, but mostly from their own kind.
-I could tell that he respected me in a certain degree, but at the same time wanted to chase me away, so they can go on with their daily lives.
+I could tell that he respected me to a certain degree, but at the same time wanted to chase me away, so they can go on with their daily lives.

 “They went back to the holy sanctuary of our land.”
-The Chieft quickly stated, trying his best to hurry me along.
+The Chief quickly stated, trying his best to hurry me along.

 “Where exactly would this holy sanctuary be?”